-- 9.1 The statutory maximum infant class size for Reception Year, Year 1 and Year 2 is 30 pupils per teacher. - 9.2 However, certain categories of children may still be admitted where this would result in a class size exceeding the statutory maximum.
-These categories are set out in regulations and summarised at Paragraph 2.15 of the Code.
+- 10.1 The statutory maximum infant class size for Reception Year, Year 1 and Year 2 is 30 pupils per teacher. - 10.2 However, certain categories of children may still be admitted where this would result in a class size exceeding the statutory maximum.
+These categories are set out in regulations and summarised in the Code.
 Where this happens, the additional pupils are 'excepted pupils' who do not count towards the class size until it falls back to 30, when they will no longer be regarded as 'excepted pupils'.

-10 Twins, Triplets and Siblings of a Higher Multiple Birth (Reception Year to Year 6 Only)
+11 Twins, Triplets and Siblings of a Higher Multiple Birth

-- 10.1 In Reception Year, where at least one child achieves an offer of a place at the Academy within the PAN in the normal way, but their twin, triplet(s) or sibling(s) of a higher multiple birth do not achieve an offer of a place, the Academy will admit their twin, triplet(s) or sibling(s) of a higher multiple birth to avoid them having to attend different schools, even where this means exceeding the PAN.
-These additional children will be 'excepted pupils' as set out above. - 10.2 In Years 1 and 2, where at least one child can be accommodated without prejudicing the efficient education of others or use of resources, and without breaching the statutory maximum infant class size, their twins, triplet(s) and sibling(s) of a higher multiple birth will also be offered a place to avoid them having to attend different schools.
-These additional children will be 'excepted pupils' as set out above. - 10.3 In Years 3 to 6, where at least one child can be accommodated without prejudicing the efficient education of others or use of resources, their twins, triplet(s) and sibling(s) of a higher multiple birth will also be offered a place to avoid them having to attend different schools.
+- 11.1 In Reception Year, where at least one child achieves an offer of a place at the Academy within the PAN in the normal way, but their twin, triplet(s) or sibling(s) of a higher multiple birth do not achieve an offer of a place, the Academy will admit their twin, triplet(s) or sibling(s) of a higher multiple birth to avoid them having to attend different schools, even where this means exceeding the PAN.
+These additional children will be 'excepted pupils' as set out above. - 11.2 In Years 1 and 2, where at least one child can be accommodated without prejudicing the efficient education of others or use of resources, and without breaching the statutory maximum class size, their twins, triplet(s) and sibling(s) of a higher multiple birth will also be offered a place to avoid them having to attend different schools.
+These additional children will be 'excepted pupils' as set out above.

+11.3 In Years 3 to 6, where at least one child can be accommodated without prejudicing the efficient education of others or use of resources, their twins, triplet(s) and sibling(s) of a higher multiple birth will also be offered a place to avoid them having to attend different schools.
 These additional children are not 'excepted pupils' because the statutory maximum infant class size does not apply to these year groups.

-11 Application Procedure for Admission to Reception Year in September (including Late Applications)
+12 Application Procedure for Admission to Reception Year in September (including Late Applications)